 There are several miscellaneous expenses that can also be deducted from farm income, such as certain amortization deductions.
 Amortization allows you to spread the cost of certain things over several years for tax purposes.
 If you think you might qualify based on your farming activities, the IRS has a pamphlet (publication 535) at that can tell you more about what is available.

 Hobby Farm Loss Rule

 Generally speaking, the tax code provides a lot of benefits to farmers and other people who own their own businesses.
-Many expenses such as mileage related to earning a living are deductible for small business owners but not for employees.
+Many expenses related to earning a living, such as mileage, are deductible for small-business owners but not for employees.

 This rule is commonly known as the "hobby loss rule.”
 Here are three examples of how the rule might apply:

 - Farmer Sue only farms—she has no other job.
-She starts growing ornamental flowers on her 20-acre farm.
+She starts growing heirloom greens on her 20-acre farm.
 The first year she earns $2,000, and has expenses of $3,000; her net loss is $1,000.
-Since she has no income to tax, her losses should be fully deductible.
+Because she has no income to tax, her losses should be fully deductible.

 - Farmer John grows the same crop with same results.
 But he has a job in town that earned him an additional $1,000.
 When he adds his $1,000 earnings to his $1,000 loss, he has zero income for the year, so he should get a refund.

 - Farmer Anne grows the same crop and gets the same result as Farmer Sue.
 However, the IRS examines her return and concludes she is not really trying to make a profit and the hobby loss rule applies to her.
 Even though she had expenses of $3,000, the IRS only allows her to deduct $2,000 because this is the amount of her profits.
 She had a job in town that paid $1,000, as well, but she cannot offset all of that income with her full loss, so she has to pay income taxes on her in-town earnings.